msupply-foundation/conforma-docs/content/docs/about/benefits.md

 +++

-Conforma has a lot of great features, we have tries to sum up the key ones here.
+Conforma has a lot of great features, we have tried to sum up the key ones here.

 ## Powerful application forms

-Easily customisable application forms designed!
-Really these can be tailored to match exactly what you need.
+Easily customisable application forms, really these can be tailored to match exactly what you need.

 ![form](/docs/about/demo/form2.png)